Skip to content

 Trigger Conditions

 Configure trigger conditions and severity levels.
-When query results contain multiple values, any value meeting the trigger condition will generate an event.
+When the query results contain multiple values, any value meeting the trigger condition will generate an event.

 Severity